LacunaSoftware/docs/docs.en-us/articles/amplia/operation/create-intermediate-ca.md

 <a name="external-child" />

-### External intermediate CA
+## External intermediate CA

-If you want to allow a third party to create an intermediate CA under your own CA operated on Amplia, follow the steps below:
+If you want to allow a third party to create an intermediate CA under your own CA hosted on Amplia, for instance if you use Amplia to host a country's root CA, follow the steps below:

 1. Instruct the third party to generate the intermediate CA key and send you the corresponding CSR
 1. [Issue the CA certificate](#distributed-issue-ca-cert) with the given CSR and send the CA certificate file back to the third party